gcaglio/ChromeTabMonitorConsole/README.md

 ## What is ChromeTabMonitorConsole
-ChromeTabMonitorConsole is a c# Console Application that helps you get "devtools" or "remote debugging protocol" performance data, Chrome console errors, render performance, etc.<br>
+ChromeTabMonitorConsole is a C# Console Application that helps you get "devtools" or "remote debugging protocol" performance data, Chrome console errors, render performance, etc.<br>
+This want to be the first step for a __Passive Real User-Experience monitoring__ application (Passive RUM).<br>
 You can collect in local fileystem and/or send to an ElasticSearch / Opensearch endpoint.<br>
 It allows you to collect data from remote Chrome or Edge browser in user PCs to analyze website errors or performance degradations.